 Second, even if an injured person does have health insurance, if his or her injuries require medical care and treatment that is not covered by health insurance, or that exceeds the applicable care available under the health insurance or that exceeds the No-Fault PIP medical benefits coverage level in Michigan after July 1, 2020, then UM coverage will allow the injured person to pursue a claim for “excess” No-Fault PIP medical benefits.

-Do I need uninsured motorist coverage if I have collision and comprehensive?
+Do I need uninsured motorist coverage in Michigan if I have collision and comprehensive?

-No. Uninsured motorist coverage is optional and not required.
+No. Uninsured motorist coverage in Michigan is optional and not required.
 It is contractual coverage that must be added to a car insurance policy.
 Our attorneys strongly recommend that all Michigan drivers purchase it.

 Unfortunately, too many insurance agents fail to properly inform customers about the availability and the value of UM coverage.